nodejs/node/deps/undici/src/docs/api/MockPool.md

 ### `MockPool.intercept(options)`

 This method defines the interception rules for matching against requests for a MockPool or MockPool.
-We can intercept multiple times on a single instance.
+We can intercept multiple times on a single instance, but each intercept is only used once.
+For example if you expect to make 2 requests inside a test, you need to call `intercept()` twice.
+Assuming you use `disableNetConnect()` you will get `MockNotMatchedError` on the second request when you only call `intercept()` once.

 When defining interception rules, all the rules must pass for a request to be intercepted.
 If a request is not intercepted, a real request will be attempted.